sourcegraph/about/handbook/people-ops/travel.md

 Team meetups are very important for building cohesiveness in remote teams and spreading Sourcegraph culture across the company.

+We are a [high agency](https://about.sourcegraph.com/handbook/company/values#high-agency) team.
 Be economical in choosing your accommodations, modes of transportation, and where you’ll be dining.
 We understand that there may be limits, and we urge you to find options that are both convenient for you while being reasonable reimbursements for the company.
-We trust you to use your best judgement while spending company money.

 > *For example: If you are attending a conference and see that a cheaper hotel is a half hour away from your conference venue, but you will need to pay for the taxi to the venue which would ultimately make your cost the same, book a more convenient option!*